evansbenj/BIO722.md/5_deduping.md

 You should see a list of intervals coordinates following the chromosome of your reference chromosome.

 With the indel text file, we can then use a function called `IndelRealigner`, which takes as input this `vcf` file to realign bases when possible an minimize mis-called SNPs.

+# Realigning indels part 2: Now realinging the indels across all samples

+Now that we know where to move bits of the alignment around for all samples, let's do it!

 Here is a perl script that executes the `IndelRealigner` function: